dholroyd/adts-reader/README.md

 ## Incremental parsing
 The byte slice passed to `push()` need not end exactly at the boundry of an ADTS frame.
-Partial ADTS data remaining at the end of the given slice will be buffered internally in the parser, and the continuation of the ADTS data must be provided in a subsequent call to `push()`.
-This construction is intended to make it convinient to pass payloads of the individual _MPEG Transport Stream_ packets in which ADTS data is commonly embedded without having to pay the cost of reassembling an entire _PES packet_.
+Partial ADTS data remaining at the end of the given slice will be buffered internally in the parser, and the continuation of the ADTS data must be provided in the subsequent call to `push()`.
+This construction is intended to make it convinient to pass payloads of the individual _MPEG Transport Stream_ packets in which ADTS data is commonly embedded, without having to pay the cost of reassembling entire _PES packets_.

 ## Encoder configuration
 ADTS frames include header data indicating the AAC encoder configuration, which will be made available to the calling